This recent diorama was inspired by an off hand remark made by a friend of mine regarding the current (2017) political climate. It is the climatic

 one of the actual movie posters to the right.

-the scenery.
+chewing up the scenery.
 I was surprised by its success and scratched my head in wonder how such a mediocre plot would be the source of four (!!!) more sequels, a TV series and a host of comic books.
-Since then, the franchise has been rebooted twice, once in 2001 (directed
+Since then, the franchise has been rebooted twice, once in

-by Time Burton) and again in 2011 with 'Rise Of The Planet Of The Apes' and its two sequels.
+2001 (directed by Tim Burton) and again in 2011 with 'Rise Of The Planet Of The Apes' and its two sequels.

-shot in the original film where Charlton comes across the Statue Of Liberty buried up to her chest in sand, providing the big “reveal” that he's been on a future Earth the whole time and not of another planet light years away as
+loved that final shot in the original film where Charlton comes across the Statue Of Liberty buried up to her chest in sand, providing the big “reveal” that he's been on a future Earth the whole time and not of another planet light years away as